Plucking fresh herbs directly from your own garden is a source of ultimate pleasure for many home cooks.

 Benefits of a Countertop Herb Garden

 Growing herbs on your kitchen countertop comes with many healthful, physical, and monetary rewards.

 First, one can provide the family with culinary delights knowing they are free from chemical fertilizers and pesticides.
 You can control the conditions of the soil and the growing methods, and thus ensuring a completely organic and natural result.

 Second, seasoned gardeners continue to appreciate the physical and mental benefits of herb gardening.
 Herb gardening is important in stress management.
 It offers a relaxing and meditative environment.

 Third, it is an alternative for shopping for fresh herbs.
 Rarely will you find everything that you are looking for in your nearest grocery store.
 Growing herbs at home allows you to enjoy many more varieties of fresh herbs such as Thai basil or Orange scented thyme.

 Lastly, it is a cost-effective method that can reduce the grocery bill each month.
 Dried and fresh herbs can be overly expensive.
 The cost is even higher for organic herbs.
 Quantities sold in the store are often much larger than is needed for a specific recipe.
 Consequently, one is forced to buy what will not be consumed.
 Most dishes only call for a few tablespoons of fresh herbs.

-There is nothing as quite of nice as the convenience of snipping a few needed herbs directly from your kitchen garden and incorporating them in your daily cooking.
+There is nothing as quite so nice as the convenience of snipping a few needed herbs directly from your kitchen garden and incorporating them into your daily cooking.
 The countertop herb garden is a perfect way to have fresh, healthy herbs always on hand.